eroosendahl/237_Health_Tracker/README.md

 A user should be able to return a list of the dates of all its entries.

-Does what we've implemented work?
+What that we've implemented doesn't work yet?

-The CommandPrompt successfully passes input to commands and calls execute on that command.
+Both NewEntry and NewUser commands will crash on execution, NewEntry from an ArrayIndexOutOfBounds Exception and NewUser from a NullPointerException.
-We have yet to test full functionaliy of NewUser and NewEntry commands.
+Both of these are likely the result of not correctly providing file and User access from the CommandPrompt, which hasn't been implemented yet.